This is the multi-page printable view of this section. Click here to print.

 | Processed Commands [Total] | Total number of processed commands | cnt |

-| Pub/Sub Channels | Global number of pub/sub channels with client subscriptions | cnt |
+| Pub/Sub Channels | Global count of pub/sub channels with client subscriptions | cnt |

-| Pub/Sub Patterns | Global number of pub/sub patterns with client subscriptions | cnt |
+| Pub/Sub Patterns | Global count of publish/subscribe patterns with client subscriptions | cnt |

-| RDB Saved Duration Time [Current] | Time of the ongoing RDB save operation, if any | sec |
+| RDB Saved Duration Time [Current] | If applicable, the time of the ongoing RDB save operation | sec |

-| RDB Saved Duration Time [Last] | Time of the last RDB save operation | sec |
+| RDB Saved Duration Time [Last] | Final RDB save operation time | sec |

 | Received Connections [Total] | Total number of received connections | cnt |